2022 Liga Panameña de Fútbol: Competition format

 Same as previous years, the season was divided into two championships: Torneo Apertura and Torneo Clausura.
 Both Apertura and Clausura were played under the same format which consisted in a Classification stage, where the 12 teams were geographically divided into the Eastern and Western Conferences (6 teams per conference); Play-offs, Semifinals and Final.

 Within each conference, teams played each other twice on a double round-robin format (home and away).
 In addition, each team played one game against all the 6 teams in the opposite conference for a total of 16 games per team in the classification stage.
 Winners of each conference qualified directly to the semi-finals, whilst the second and third placed teams advanced to the play-offs stage.

 The Play-offs stage was played on a single-leg format between the second placed team of each conference against the third placed team of the opposite conference, with the second placed teams hosting the matches.
-Winners of play-offs advanced to semi-finals to play against the first placed team of each conference on a on a home-and-away two-legged basis.
+Winners of play-offs advanced to semi-finals to play against the first placed team of each conference on a home-and-away two-legged basis.
 Winners of the semifinals played the final on a single-leg match at a venue and date determined by the LFP, with highest team ranked in the classification stage acting as the "home" team for "administrative purposes.